Wallace Stevens: Education and marriage

-The son of a prosperous lawyer, Stevens attended Harvard as a non-degree three-year special student from 1897 to 1900.
-According to his biographer, Milton Bates, Stevens was personally introduced to the philosopher George Santayana while living in Boston and was strongly influenced by Santayana's book Interpretations of Poetry and Religion.
+The son of a prosperous lawyer, Stevens attended Harvard as a non-degree three-year special student from 1897 to 1900, where he served as the 1901 president of The Harvard Advocate.
+According to his biographer Milton Bates, Stevens was personally introduced to the philosopher George Santayana while living in Boston and was strongly influenced by Santayana's book Interpretations of Poetry and Religion.
 Holly Stevens, his daughter, recalled her father's long dedication to Santayana when she posthumously reprinted her father's collected letters in 1977 for Knopf.
 In one of his early journals, Stevens gave an account of spending an evening with Santayana in early 1900 and sympathizing with Santayana about a poor review published at that time of Interpretations.
 After his Harvard years, Stevens moved to New York City and briefly worked as a journalist.
 He then attended New York Law School, graduating with a law degree in 1903, following the example of his two other brothers with law degrees.

 On a trip back to Reading in 1904, Stevens met Elsie Viola Kachel (1886–1963, also known as Elsie Moll), a young woman who had worked as a saleswoman, milliner, and stenographer.
 After a long courtship, he married her in 1909 over the objections of his parents, who considered her poorly educated and lower-class.
 As The New York Times reported in 2009, "Nobody from his family attended the wedding, and Stevens never again visited or spoke to his parents during his father's lifetime."
 A daughter, Holly, was born in 1924.
 She was baptized Episcopalian and later posthumously edited her father's letters and a collection of his poems.

 In 1913, the Stevenses rented a New York City apartment from sculptor Adolph A. Weinman, who made a bust of Elsie.
 Her striking profile may have been used on Weinman's 1916–1945 Mercury dime and the Walking Liberty Half Dollar.
 In later years, Elsie Stevens began to exhibit symptoms of mental illness and the marriage suffered as a result, but the couple remained married.
-In his biography of Stevens, Paul Mariani relates that the couple was largely estranged, separated by nearly a full decade in age, though living in the same home by the mid-1930s.
-Mariani writes: "there were signs of domestic fracture to consider.
+In his biography of Stevens, Paul Mariani relates that the couple was largely estranged, separated by nearly a full decade in age, though living in the same home.
+By the mid-1930s, Mariani writes: "there were signs of domestic fracture to consider.
 From the beginning, Stevens, who had not shared a bedroom with his wife for years now, moved into the master bedroom with its attached study on the second floor."